How to Run a 6-Week Research Unit Using Only a Coloring Book

 Do I need any special materials beyond the book?

-No. You need the coloring book, crayons or colored pencils, and basic classroom supplies (paper, pencils, sticky notes).
-Library access for Week 2 is helpful but not required - you can bring a small collection of books to the classroom instead.
+No specialized materials are required.
+You need one coloring book per student, crayons or colored pencils, and basic classroom supplies like paper, pencils, and sticky notes for the Wonder Wall.
+Library access for Week 2 is helpful but not required, since you can bring a small collection of nonfiction books to the classroom instead.
+For Week 4 experiments, students can use everyday objects from home, so there is no supply list to manage and no extra budget to request.

 How does this align with standards?